 The loss of a pregnancy is significant and not an uncommon occurrence.
 The thinking now is that a good portion of infertility is simply very early miscarriage.
 This theory was reported in the American College of Gynecology (ACOG) September 1995 Bulletin.
 "Approximately 50-70% of pregnancies end in spontaneous abortion.
-Most of these pregnancy losses are unrecognized because they occur before, or at the time of, the expected menses".
+Most of these pregnancy losses are unrecognized because they occur before, or at the time of, the expected menses."
 When these patients are studied carefully, 15% show an unexpected pregnancy per menstrual cycle that didn’t take.
 The cause of miscarriage can be identified in most couples and treatment can often resolve the problem.

 Most miscarriages occur within the first 12 weeks of pregnancy (first trimester).
 If vaginal bleeding occurs after a viable fetus has been documented, chance of miscarriage is increased to about 20 percent.
 The risk of miscarriage increases for women 35 years or older.
 One of the causes of early miscarriage is an abnormal number of chromosomes.
 In order to determine whether there is a genetic cause for miscarriage, a karyotype on the fetal tissue and/or on blood from both parents may be ordered.
 If both parents have a normal karyotype, it is likely that the miscarriage was a chance event and the couple should feel comfortable continuing to try to conceive.

 Approximately 10 to 15 percent of women with a history of recurrent miscarriage have an abnormally shaped uterus.
 A septate uterus, which involves tissue protruding into the inner cavity of the uterus, causes miscarriage due to inadequate blood supply to the fetus.
-Another uterine abnormality involves patients whose mothers took diethylstilbestrol (DES) while pregnant.
-Women exposed to DES, who subsequently become pregnant, have a significantly greater incidence of miscarriage, premature labor, and infertility.

 Infections may cause recurrent pregnancy loss.
 Chlamydia has been linked to miscarriages.
 Mycoplasma has also been implicated, but the evidence is not strong.
-Pregnancy loss and its relationship to the immune system is now under intense investigation.
+Pregnancy loss and its relationship to the immune system is under investigation.

 Smoking, drinking, and illegal drug use can increase the risk of miscarriage.
 Women should always consult their physician before taking any medicine during pregnancy, and they should also alert doctors and dentists before receiving x-rays or prescriptions for medicine.